-OSHA recently released a report on common causes of accidents in warehouses.
-The list below is their top 10 areas for which they issue citations.
+OSHA recently released a report on warehouse accidents.
+The list below is their top 10 causes of warehouse accidents for which they issue citations.
 In every area, you’d be wise to have a training module that addresses the dangers associated with each, and ways to minimize these accidents.

 - Hazard communication

 - Guarding floor & wall openings and holes

 TRAINING’S CHIEF TASK IS TO BREAK THROUGH COMPLACENCY

 The biggest warehouse safety training challenge we’ve found is not developing training on specific safety procedures, but on overcoming the complacency that develops among associates.

 At the recent CSCMP annual conference, astronaut Scott Kelly gave a presentation about his experience flying the space shuttle.
 He talked about the powerful temptation to assume that nothing is going to go wrong.
 The space shuttle is such a sophisticated and well-built piece of machinery, it’s easy to feel complacent, since just about everything is automated.
 The same applies to so many pieces of equipment we use every day in logistics operations.
 Trucks, automated conveyors, and lift trucks can be quite sophisticated, but a split-second loss of focus by an operator can turn them into very dangerous pieces of equipment.
 That is certainly the case when it comes to truck driver safety.